durangoretro/web/docs/hardware/theory.md

 ## Circuit description

+!!! note

+	Details on this description apply to _Durango-X_ **revision v1**.
+Changes included in the new _v2_ revision will be noted; otherwise, it's all the same.

 According to a _modular approach_ as suggested by [EmilioLB](http://emiliollbb.net/), several big blocks can be isolated:

 * **Clocks:** generation of both _video_ and _CPU_ clock signals, as they're **fully synchronised** for optimum performance.